dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - Checked passport renewal form
 - Updated TAX Return for 2020
 - [L3MONSHAPE](#l3monshape)
-  - Developed video clip for Chang Gang's demostration
+  - Developed video clip for Chang Gang's demonstration
   - Continued learning of VTK textbook
 - [HEXAGONMI](#hexagonmi)
-  - Developed video clip for Chang Gang for the demostration
+  - Developed video clip for Chang Gang for the demonstration
   - Continued learning of VTK textbook
   - Investigated the bug #29758 with Shararoz related with Dumb flag not set properly
   - Investigated the bug #29759 related with back-end failure in Mirror DblAttached